atomix/atomix/README.md

 ```

 ### Creating a CopyCat cluster
-CopyCat clusters are made up of any number of `Node` instances running
+CopyCat clusters are made up of any number of `CopyCatNode` instances running
 on disparate Vert.x instances in different physical locations.
 CopyCat
 provides a simple API for creating nodes as well as a number of other
 tools which will be covered later.